ethereum-optimism/superchain-relayer/README.md

 # Getting started

-As a pre-requisite you will need to install Foundry to build your smart contracts.
+As a pre-requisite you will need to install Node and Foundry to build your smart contracts.
 Follow the instructions in https://github.com/ethereum-optimism/optimism-starter for guidance.

 1. Clone/fork the superchain-relayer repo
    ```sh